micropython/micropython/docs/rp2/tutorial/intro.rst

 1.1.
 The MicroPython Environment
 ---------------------------------

-Python is the fastest way to get started with embedded software on RP2xxx ports.Without compromising on approachability, MicroPython can be used for embedded systems development at a professional level.
-The arihmtic performance of the is quite accurate as the accelerated floating point libraries in RP2040’s on-board ROM storage are used automatically by the Python code.
+Python is the fastest way to get started with embedded software on RP2xxx ports.
+Without compromising on approachability, MicroPython can be used for embedded systems development at a professional level.
+The arihmetic performance of the is quite accurate as the accelerated floating point libraries in RP2040’s on-board ROM storage are used automatically by the Python code.

-We also have ease of working on existing MicroPython projects as they can ported easily because of the standard *machine* module being used for most of the on-chip hardware.The second processor core is exposed through the *_thread* module.
+We also have ease of working on existing MicroPython projects as they can ported easily because of the standard *machine* module being used for most of the on-chip hardware.
+The second processor core is exposed through the *_thread* module.

 RP2040 is a board with unique hardware like the programmable I/O system (PIO) which is a versatile hardware subsystem which allows the creation of new I/O interfaces and allows running them at high speed.
 The rp2 module has a comprehensive PIO library with the help of which we can write new PIO programs at the MicroPython prompt, interact with them in real time for development of interfaces for new or rarely used hardware pieces.

 MicroPython implements the entire Python 3.4 syntax (including exceptions, with, yield from, etc., and additionally *async /await* keywords from Python 3.5).
 The following core datatypes are provided: *str (including basic Unicode support), bytes, bytearray, tuple, list, dict, set, frozenset, array.array, collections.namedtuple,* classes and instances.
-Builtin modules include sys, time, and struct, etc. Note that only a subset of Python 3 functionality is implemented for the data types and modules.MicroPython can execute scripts in textual source form (*.py* files) or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the MicroPython executable.
+Builtin modules include sys, time, and struct, etc. Note that only a subset of Python 3 functionality is implemented for the data types and modules.
+MicroPython can execute scripts in textual source form (*.py* files) or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the MicroPython executable.

 1.2.
 Requirements
 ------------------